-Per the several discussions of the site and the pending development plans your expedited review and approval of this revised plan if possible by or prior to Wednesday April 1st, would be greatly appreciated.
+Per our review of the site and the pending development plans your expedited review and approval of this plan if possible prior to March 2nd, would be greatly appreciated.

 If you have any questions or need additional information, please call me at (916) 558-7666.